-As leaders, and as very visible representatives of TCIS, students have the obligation to represent themselves in an exemplary manner.
+As leaders and as very visible representatives of TCIS, students are obligated to represent themselves in an exemplary manner.

-SPECIAL GUIDELINES FOR ATHLETICS PARTICIPANTS
+SECTION 1 SPECIAL GUIDELINES FOR ATHLETICS PARTICIPANTS

 - A. All participating members should recognize that they have the following responsibilities: - 1.
 They are official representatives of the Thai-Chinese International School. - 2.
 They are expected to be leaders in promoting good school citizenship. - 3.
 Their actions, inside and outside school, build student respect and contribute to spirit.